windnode/WindNODE_ABW/docs/scenarios.rst

    This scenario replicates assumptions made in *ISE_RE-_AUT80_DSM_BAT_PTH* except for the limit on electricity supply from the national grid which is further reduced to 10 %.

+How these scenarios are constructed and how parameters are determined is described for each scenario dimension in the subsections below.

 Renewable energy installations (RE)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^